rollator3000/MS_omics/README.md

      - **Fold2:** All observations with observed Educational & Biological properties
      - **Fold3:** All observations with observed Physical & Biological properties

-Regular model fitting on data with block-wise missingness is for most statistical approaches not directly possible so that either the method needs to be adjusted or the data processed!
+Regular model fitting on data with block-wise missingness is for most statistical approaches not directly possible, such that either the method needs to be adjusted or the data processed!
 Besides the training, the test data can also consist of block-wise missingness.
 Therefore the approaches must be able to deal with block-wise missing data in the test data as well as in the train data. <br>

 ### Approaches:
 The different random forest - RF - adaptions/ approaches are listed below and briefly explained using the example data above.